Elle2359/Collabboard/README.md

 - Express.js
 - MongoDB
 - Socket.io
-- JWT Authentication
-- Bcrypt for password hashing
+- JWT Authentication with Bcrypt for password hashing

 ## Project Structure
 The project is structured as follows: